The Life Sciences Law Review: Argentina

-Since 1997 there has been an agreement in place between all the laboratories that integrate the pharmaceutical industry and social security entities, some public, some controlled by unions and some private (also known as medical insurance companies).
-This agreement was terminated in 2019.
-The agreement was executed by the three major industry chambers (the Argentine Chamber of Medical Specialities, the Industrial Chamber of Argentine Pharmaceutical Laboratories and the Business Chamber of Argentine Pharmaceutical Laboratories) acting as representatives of their member laboratories.
+Since 1997 there has been an agreement in place for specific discounts on pharmaceutical products between all the laboratories that integrate the pharmaceutical industry and social security entities, some public, some controlled by unions and some private (also known as medical insurance companies).
+This agreement was terminated in 2019 and replaced by a similar one in which the different laboratories are the counterparties of the social security entities.
 In late 2019, it was the intention of the major social security organisations to enter into agreements with each laboratory, either through bids or contracts.

 In addition to these agreements, the above-mentioned chambers entered into others with wholesalers and pharmacies to ensure the provision of products to affiliates throughout the country at the same price and with the same discounts.

 Around the year 2000, the chambers also created a local company in which no chamber has a majority equity control (the auditing company), the purpose of which is to manage and audit the agreements entered.
 The creation of this company was authorised by the local antitrust agency.

 Regarding the agreements, their purpose is not to supply products to social security entities, but rather to benefit the affiliates of the different entities with discounts on products prescribed by their doctors and sold by pharmacies that adhered to the agreement mentioned.
 Some entities have closed lists of doctors, or products or pharmacies, but in general the lists are very broad.
 Discounts vary according to the products involved.
 An important purpose of these agreements is to ensure the provision of products throughout the whole country at the same price, without prejudice to the chain of commercialisation or to the affiliates.